About The Committee

 Details of SSIs laid before the Scottish Parliament under the 2018 Act can be found on our SSI Tracker where they will be annotated as 'Brexit related SSIs'.

-Papers for the 31st Meeting of the Delegated Powers and Law Reform Committee, Tuesday 19 November 2019 (101KB pdf)
+Papers for the 3rd Meeting of 2020 of the Delegated Powers and Law Reform Committee on Tuesday 21 January (133KB pdf)

 Follow us on Twitter